Recent Advances in Optimal Transport for Machine Learning: Computational Optimal Transport

 which has interesting properties, such as interpolating between the \gls{mmd} of~\cite{gretton2007kernel} and the Wasserstein distance.
-Overall, $S_{c,\epsilon}$ has 4 advantages: (i) its calculations can be done on a GPU, (ii) For $L > 0$ iterations, it has complexity $\mathcal{O}(Ln^{2})$, (iii) $S_{c,\epsilon}$ is a smooth approximator of $W_{c}$ (see e.g.,~\cite{luise2018differential}), (iv) it has better sample complexity (see e.g.,~\cite{genevay2019sample}).
+Overall, entropic \gls{ot} has two computational advantages w.r.t exact \gls{ot}.
+Indeed, its calculations are GPU-friendly, and for $L \geq 1$ iterations, its complexity is $\mathcal{O}(Ln^{2})$.
+In addition, $S_{c,\epsilon}$ is a smooth approximator of $W_{p}$~\cite{luise2018differential}, and it enjoys better sample complexity~\cite{genevay2019sample} (c.f., section~\ref{sec:challenges}).